.png)

 Contextual study : documentary research, conducting interviews, stakeholder mapping

-Deployment of a local communication strategy door-to-door campaign ; outreach
+Deployment of a local communication strategy campaign door-to-door ; outreach

 Participatory walk and local meetings with the young people of the neighborhood